KylanZzz/OOD-assignment-4/res/README.txt

 and each subsequent row should contain the corresponding data values in the same order.
 Note: The first row must be formatted exactly as specified above, and each row must have all fields present with no extra or missing fields.

+--GUI--
+All the features in it have the same mechanism as the text-based one.

+The GUI has its own controller called FeaturesStockController.java.
+This GUI will first lead the user to create a new portfolio or let the user upload their own txt file.
+The way it uploads the file is through user's computer.

+Once the user clicks in to the edit, all the features will show in the other GUI window.
+There are five text fields that allow the user to input the shares, ticker, month, day, and year respectively.
+After the information been given from the user, they can choose the button that they want to manipulate.
+They can either buy stock, sell stock, get composition, or get value of this portfolio.
+At any point of their operation, user are able to save the portfolio with the button that's at the bottom of the window.

+Note: Get composition and Get value wouldn't be affected by the shares and ticker that are currently in the text fields.